camunda-community-hub/openapi-connector-template-generator/README.md

 > ℹ️ Before using this templates in production, it is strongly recommended to clean them up!

-Run `sh ./generate.sh -h` for an overview of other arguments.
+Run `bash ./generate.sh -h` for an overview of other arguments.

 ## Requirements